scigility/scigility.github.io/_jobs/opening-1-pe-professional.de.md

 * You are curious about new technologies and willing to learn
 * Strong problem solving skills
 * Strong command of English.
 Good knowledge of German and/or French is beneficial
-* Hands-On experience in applying IaC and deployment automation
+* Hands-on experience in applying IaC and deployment automation
 * Proficient in Linux administration and Networking setup and troubleshooting
 * Experience in setting up secure & high-available distributed systems (SSL, Kerberos, SSO, ...)

 **Your Bonus Skills**

-* Hands-On experience in Big Data technologies (Hadoop, Kafka,...)
+* Hands-on experience in Big Data technologies (Hadoop, Kafka,...)
-* Hands-On experience with cloud environments (AWS / Azure / GCP)
+* Hands-on experience with cloud environments (AWS / Azure / GCP)
 * Experience with Microservices, Docker and Kubernetes

 **Your Opportunities**